ZhaokunHu/Plot_HDElk/README.md

 #Plot_Elk

-All the useful codes are stored in package Plot_Elk,and now this project is not finished yet. to use this,you need:
+All the useful codes are stored in package Elk_draw,and now this project is not finished yet. to use this,you need:
 --SpinalHDL environment
---add the Plot_Elk function
-when you finish a SpinalHDL coding,add the following code to main(_ represent Component)
+--add the codes in Elk_draw to your project when you finish a SpinalHDL coding,add the following code to main(_ represent Component)

      val drawELK = new Plot_All(SpinalVerilog(new _))